 First things, first.
 If there is any question as to the existance of an eating disorder or substance abuse addiction, or both, the important step is to secure help from qualified individuals.
 The sooner treatment begins, the sooner begins the improvement of the quality of one’s life.

 Linkage between Eating Disorders and Substance Abuse

-According to Joseph A. Califano Jr., the President of the The National Center on Addiction and Substance Abuse (CASA) at Columbia University,”… anorexia and bulimia are joined at the hip with smoking, binge drinking and illicit drug useThe warning is, if there is one condition, there is a great likelihood of the existence of the other.
+According to Joseph A. Califano Jr., the President of the National Center on Addiction and Substance Abuse (CASA) at Columbia University,”… anorexia and bulimia are joined at the hip with smoking, binge drinking and illicit drug use. warning is, if there is one condition, there is a great likelihood of the existence of the other.

 Substances like heroin and cocaine suppress the appetite.
 Cocaine increases metabolism.
 Additionally, heroin is sometimes used with cocaine to take the edge off the crash (intense depression) experienced as the cocaine is wearing off.
 People who use these drugs are at a high risk of doing severe, possibly irreversible damage to their bodies as well as their brains.
 Such is the high level of addiction, that, without help, in a large number of cases, it is exceedingly difficult to stop use without some form of intervention and treatment.

 Kate Moss Super Model, Addict, Skin and Bones